flaviolanzafame/flaviolanzafame/README.md

 # 👋 Hi, I'm Flavio!

 I'm a developer and graphic designer from Sicily, Italy.
-I combine programming and visual design to create projects that are functional, engaging, and aesthetically pleasing.
+I bring ideas to life through code and design.
 I love these worlds and enjoy continuously learning new things.

 I've been passionate about computers and graphics since I was a kid — from making birthday cards to experimenting with digital tools.
 Over time, I’ve developed both my programming and design skills, always focusing on learning by doing.